Our goal is to provide your child with fundamental experiences in computer programming. Through these experiences, students will learn:

 Young Coders: Ages 4-7 - Check out our blog post for all the details on resources we use.
 Our main focus in this age group is teaching logic and sequence through games, robots, apps, and simple coding challenges using ScratchJr.

 Coder Kids: Ages 7-12 - Starting in 2nd or 3rd grade, students begin to transition from the childhood activities into Scratch.
 Scratch offers a great platform for learning computer programming concepts like conditionals, boolean, variables, loops, and functions.
 It also offers a vast network of student projects and is a safe, public social network for kids.
 After a year or two in Scratch, students are typically ready to move on to learning more advanced topics (covered below).
-During this time, some students also get their first exposure to Java through Minecraft modding or Swift through Swift Playgrounds.
+During this time, students can also explore the following topics in classes and summer camps:

 Teen Coders: Ages 13-18 - Middle school grades bring on a new maturity and a desire to leave behind Scratch (even though some of the best Scratchers are in 6th - 8th grades).
 Once kids leave behind Scratch, we currently teach the following in summer camps and private lessons (depending on location and instructor availability):